bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/about/npm.md

 ---
 title: Introduction to npm
 weight: 0
-excerpt: is the standard package manager for Node.js
+excerpt: npm is the standard package manager for Node.js
 seo:
   title: ''
   description: ''